JuliaAstro/GeneralAstrodynamics.jl/README.md

 * Zero-velocity curve plots for circular restricted three-body problem trajectories
 * Stability analysis for circular restricted three-body problem states

-## Motivation

-This package aims to provide a simple interface for common astrodynamics problems.
-It was created to learn more about Astrodynamics, and will be developed alongside a Graduate Astrodynamics course at the University of Maryland.
-The packages [JuliaSpace/Astrodynamics.jl](https://github.com/JuliaSpace/Astrodynamics.jl) and [JuliaAstro/AstroBase.jl](https://github.com/JuliaAstro/AstroBase.jl) are more fully featured.
-I will continue adding features to this package, but for a more complete feature set, use the packages provided by [JuliaSpace](https://github.com/JuliaSpace) and [JuliaAstro](https://github.com/JuliaAstro).

-## Credits

-\[1\] Vallado, David A. Fundamentals of astrodynamics and applications.
-Vol. 12.
-Springer Science & Business Media, 2001.
-* Many equations and algorithms within `GeneralAstrodynamics` are pulled from Vallado's _Fundamentals of Astrodynamics and Applications_, as well as course notes from ENAE 601 (Astrodynamics) at the University of Maryland.

-\[2\] [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) and [UnitfulAstro.jl](https://github.com/JuliaAstro/UnitfulAstro.jl) are used for unit handling.

-\[3\]

 ## Usage